 Calculus is hard and is not removable by brushing alone.
 So, it is removed by scalers (both hand and ultrasonic scalers).
 Hand scalers offer two main advantages.
 They have better tactile sensation than ultrasonic scalers and cause less post-operative sensitivity to patients.
 But, they are time-consuming.
 Ultrasonic scalers are less time consuming, but they cause more post-operative sensitivity.
 Secondly, because of the presence of aerosols in them, they are contraindicated in certain medical conditions like asthma, tuberculosis, and cardiac patients (having pacemakers).

-I personally recommend all dental clinicians use ultrasonic as an adjunct to hand scalers since it can decrease the chances of post-operative sensitivity and will provide them good tactile sensitivity.
+All dental clinicians use ultrasonic as an adjunct to hand scalers since it can decrease the chances of post-operative sensitivity and will provide them good tactile sensitivity.
 Patient satisfaction is also met with this technique.

 After scaling, the patient has to consult the clinician after a week so that the status of healing and proximity of tissues is evaluated.
 This follow-up time can be increased to two to four weeks in case of refractory and aggressive periodontitis (both advanced gum diseases involving bone also).
 In these cases, sometimes surgical techniques are often performed to achieve ideal gum symmetry.
-So ideally, it is recommended to visit your dentist at least 6 months after scaling because, in a normal patient, it takes 6 months to calcify plaque to calculus and again cause recurrence.
+So ideally, it is recommended to visit your dentist at least 6 months after scaling because, in a normal patient, it takes six months to calcify plaque to calculus and again cause recurrence.

 Patients are requested to follow post-operative instructions in a nice manner since the success of any therapy, whether dental or medical, depends upon both clinician and patient.